PelionIoT/nanostack-border-router/README.md

 ```

    **Note**: These functions must be called before any Nanostack Border Router functions are called.
-For the detailed descriptions of the above Nanostack functions, pelase refer to [the Nanostack documentation](https://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/).
+For the detailed descriptions of the above Nanostack functions, read [the Nanostack documentation](https://docs.mbed.com/docs/arm-ipv66lowpan-stack/en/latest/).

-3. Call the `start_border_router()` function; Nanostack will call your `backhaul_driver_init()` function to register your backhaul driver.
+3. Call the `start_border_router()` function.
+Nanostack will call your `backhaul_driver_init()` function to register your backhaul driver.

 4. Start the backhaul driver and invoke the `backhaul_driver_status_cb()` callback (performed by your code or the driver code).

-For a complete application using Nanostack Border Router, please refer to [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router).
+For a complete application using Nanostack Border Router, read the [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router) documentation.

 #### The routing protocol RPL

 Nanostack Border Router uses [RPL](https://tools.ietf.org/html/rfc6550) as the routing protocol on the mesh network side (RF interface).
 Currently, only the `grounded/non-storing` operation mode is supported.

 Nanostack Border Router offers the following yotta configuration options for RPL: